alwynm/alwynm.github.io/teaching/rand/git.md

 {% highlight js %}git status
 {% endhighlight %}

+Take your uncommitted changes (both staged and unstaged), saves them away for later use
+{% highlight js %}git stash
+{% endhighlight %}

+Throws away the (topmost, by default) stash after applying it
+{% highlight js %}git stash pop
+{% endhighlight %}

 Create a new branch and switch to it
 {% highlight js %}git checkout -b <branchname>
 {% endhighlight %}